 Challenge: Getting up from and down to floor to play with his baby

-Chris and his wife are awaiting their first child and he wants a device that will allow him to get down on the floor to play with his baby and then back up again.
+Chris and his wife are awaiting their first child and his team created an elegant device that allows him to get down on the floor to play with his baby and then back up again.

-As a result, he has limited mobility and struggles with pain management.
+Army Veteran, Chris, has limited mobility and struggles with pain management.
 As a result, he worried that he would not be able to participate in his newborn daughter’s life and asked for a solution to help him to move between a sitting and standing position from the floor.

 “The challenge is important to me for multiple reasons, most of all because my wife is due in July with our first child.
 I want to be able to be active in my child’s life, to be able to get down on the floor and play with my baby.
 The thought of having to play spectator to my child's childhood is the motivation to take advantage of any opportunity that may improve my mobility.